-The Hywel Dda University Health Board Counter Fraud provision was resourced on the basis of 2 FTE Local Counter Fraud Specialists (LCFS) overall.
+Hywel Dda University Health Board Counter Fraud provision was resourced based on 2 FTE Local Counter Fraud Specialists (LCFS) overall.

-- Matthew Evans (Lead LCFS) - Ben Rees (LCFS)
+- Ben Rees (Lead LCFS) - Terry Slater (LCFS)

 For ease of reference, the report follows the four key areas of action assessed through the NHS Protect Quality Assurance Framework which links to the National Counter Fraud Strategy for Wales.
 The report gives details of work carried out by the LCFS.
 The information referred to in this report contributes to the Counter Fraud strategy for the HB.
-The Counter Fraud Work plan 2019/20 provides a more detailed account of the specific tasks undertaken by the Counter Fraud Officers.
+The Counter Fraud Work plan 2020/21 provides a more detailed account of the specific tasks undertaken by the Counter Fraud Officers.
 This work plan is used to inform the Audit and Risk Assurance Committee on a regular basis of progress made against the planned activity throughout the year.